About Library Committees

 Joining Committees:

 To join a committee, contact the committee chair/co-chair to determine whether there are openings and the cycle for adding new members.
-If you remain interested, consult with your supervisor.
+If there are openings, consult with your supervisor.

 Attending committee meetings as a non-member: